 Violations of portions of this Code relating to federal programs may lead to severe consequences including, but not limited to, civil monetary penalties and/or exclusion from federal programs for colleagues, contractors, vendors, agents, facilities, or COMS.
 Questions or concerns regarding interpretation of this Code or any Compliance policy should be addressed to a supervisor, the Facility Compliance Officer (FCO)2, the Corporate Compliance and Privacy Officer, or the Confidential Disclosure Program.

 THE ROLE OF MANAGEMENT

 Though all COMS colleagues are required to follow the Code of Conduct, all managers, directors, supervisors, board members, and corporate staff are expected to set the example by conducting their business affairs consistent with the highest ethical and legal standards.
 Managers must ensure their staff has the tools to perform assigned tasks according to applicable laws, rules, regulations, and policies.
-In addition, the Board of Directors of COMSovereign Holding Corporation, LLC. has established the Executive Compliance Committee (the “Committee”).
+In addition, the Board of Directors of COMS has established the Executive Compliance Committee (the “Committee”).
 The Committee is responsible for the adoption, amendment, and ultimate enforcement of the Compliance Program.
 The standing members of this committee are:

 Kevin M. Sherlock, Secretary and General Council

 Richard J. Berman, Director